 Is my phone compatible with eSIM in Malaysia?

-Most smartphones launched since 2020 are eSIM compatible: iPhone XS onwards, Samsung Galaxy S21+, Google Pixel 3 onwards, and many Motorola models.
-Verify that your device is unlocked from the carrier to use international networks.
+Most smartphones released since 2020 are eSIM compatible: iPhone XS and newer, Samsung Galaxy S21+, Google Pixel 3 and newer, and many Motorola models.
+Verify that your device is carrier-unlocked to use international networks.
 If you're unsure, check with your carrier before your trip.

 Do I get a phone number with the data eSIM?